Momentary happiness

 • Happiness comes from temporal, external events, observations and actions.
 Joy lies in you and comes from the work of the Holy Spirit.

-Jesus called us to a life of self-giving for others.
-In this life there is a seemingly paradoxical statement: "Whoever would save his life at any cost will lose it, but whoever lays down his life for me will gain it forever."
-(Matthew 16,25).
-As human beings, we often spend hours or days giving little thought to God's glory, love, and holiness.
-But I'm sure that when we see Christ in His full glory, we'll put our heads together and say, "How could I have given so much attention to other things?"
+Jesus called us to a life of self-sacrifice for others.
+Within this life, there is a seemingly paradoxical statement: "Whoever wants to save their life at all costs will lose it, but whoever gives their life for me will gain it forever."
+(Matthäus 16,25)As human beings, we often spend hours or even days giving little thought to God's glory, love, and holiness.
+But I am certain that when we see Christ in all his glory, we will shake our heads and say, "How could I have given so much attention to other things?"

 We do not yet see Christ as clearly as we would like.
 We live in slums, so to speak, and it's hard to imagine places we've never been.
 We are too busy trying to survive the slum to enter God's glory (see our article The Joy of Salvation).
 The joy of eternity makes it possible to understand the sufferings of this life as opportunities to receive grace, to know God, and to trust Him more deeply.
 We come to appreciate the joys of eternity even more after struggling with the bondage of sin and all the difficulties of this life.
 We will appreciate glorified bodies even more after experiencing the pain of our physical bodies.
 I believe that's why Karl Barth said, "Joy is the simplest form of gratitude."
 We can be thankful that joy was established before Jesus.
 She enabled Jesus to endure the cross.
 Likewise, joy was also set before us.